lmfit/asteval/doc/basics.rst

 ================

 list, dict, and set comprehension are supported, acting just as they do in Python.
-Generators, yield, and async programmming are not currently supported.
+Generators, yield, and async programming are not currently supported.

 printing